KernFerm/BubblesTheDev-WebBrowser/EU-DIGITAL-RIGHTS.md

 * local diagnostics data
 * install-linked metadata for custom or external-drive installs

-Standard profiles are intended to remain isolated from one another.
+Standard browser profiles are intended to remain isolated from one another.
 Guest browsing is intended to remain non-persistent.

-## Storage Protection

-Browser-state data is designed to remain local.
+Stored browser data is designed to remain local.
 Where stronger system-backed protection is available, the browser uses it.
-Saved-password values are intended to be encrypted before being written to disk.

 ## No Built-In Telemetry Or Analytics For Ordinary Browsing